FrancoMelandri/lib-tiny-fp/README.md

 The libray will be installed into `/usr/local/lib/libtinyfp` and `/usr/local/include/libtinyfp` folders.

-To build your own code you shoulD include these path in the build make file
+To build your own code you should include these path in the Kakefile

 ```makefile
 CFLAGS = -O1 -Wall -I/usr/local/inlcude/libtinyfp